kounkou/kounkou.github.io/_posts/2024-11-06-hedgehog-unlocking-creativity.md

 ## Conclusion

 The Trie-based approach to finding the longest common prefix is a unique and optimized solution that leverages the power of prefix trees.
 By inserting strings into the Trie and then traversing to find the longest single-path sequence, we efficiently identify the longest common prefix.

-This solution is an excellent example of using data structures creatively to achieve more efficient and scalable algorithms.
-Whether you’re a beginner or an experienced programmer, recognizing opportunities to apply Tries beyond basic dictionary or search problems can significantly enhance your problem-solving skills.
+This solution is an excellent example of the result of using Hedgehog resulting in creativity to achieve more efficient and scalable resolution of problems.